Affiliated IHO Alumni

 Hamed Vahdati Nasab

-Associate Professor of Archaeology, Tarbiat Modares University, Tehran, Iran
+Professor of Archaeology, Tarbiat Modares University, Tehran, Iran

 Dissertation: Three-dimensional study of the midfacial region in European Middle and Late Pleistocene hominids